NoahMSchool/RobotArmEPQ/EPQWriteUp.md

 pi were sending as it had no reference of what to compare the voltage to.
 That is why it was randomly moving.

 After rewiring I ran my previous program and it worked

+## Godot Editor Scripts and Parameters

+I worked for a while on the Godot project, I wanted to get in a state where I could just send the HTTP requests to the web server on the Pi.
+I wanted to be able to preview the arm in the editor when I changed parameters.
+Since everything was being done in code I previously could not see what it was doing until I ran.
+I learned about editor scripts which allowed me to preview it.